roaldnefs/ansible-collection-transip/README.md

 # TransIP Collection

 This collection contains modules and plugins to assist in automating [TransIP][transip] infrastructure and API interactions with Ansible.
-It was orignally started by [Roald Nefs](https://github.com/roaldnefs/ansible-collection-transip).
-This is the forked and expended version of the collection.

 ## Included content